Mo-3at/DIY_Oscilloscope/README.md

 * PLOTTER

-I used Serial plotter for the plotting u coul learn how to use it or just use the plotter file i provided
+I used Serial Studio for the plotting u coul learn how to use it or just use the plotter file i provided